 Will WSA provide remote community gatherings?

 WSA recognizes that goodwill and joy are more important than ever in times such as these, and the strength of the WSA community can help us all withstand these difficult times.
 The values of kindness, community, truth, beauty, and goodness can guide us.
-WSA will continue to plan and hold virtual community gatherings, including Coffee Wednesdays.
-Community members will be notified as they are scheduled via ParentSquare.
+WSA will continue to plan and hold virtual community gatherings and town halls, and these will be announced as they are scheduled via ParentSquare.

 Business Office Related Frequently Asked Questions